cbwces/CrawlerByImage/README.md

 ## Usage

+**NOTE**: This script just test on Linux device, but it should be work on other devices
-1. First, prepare your images to be search, as for the [example images](./example/base_images)
+1. First, prepare your images to be search, like the [example images](./example/base_images)
-2. Make an images list, as for [example images list](./example/search_images_list.txt), notice that all image paths in list must be absolute path, and you need to create your own image list (for linux, you can just run `find $(pwd)/example/base_images/ -type f > example/search_images_list.txt`)
+2. Make an images list, like [example images list](./example/search_images_list.txt), notice that all image paths in list must be absolute path, and you need to create your own image list (for linux, you can just run `find $(pwd)/example/base_images/ -type f > example/search_images_list.txt`)
-3. Run `python crawl_by_image.py -i example/search_images_list.txt -o example/images_out -j 2 -n 0 -x chromedriver/chromedriver_linux`
+3. For Linux user, run `python crawl_by_image.py -i example/search_images_list.txt -o example/images_out -j 2 -n 0 -x chromedriver/chromedriver_linux`, notice that if you are using Windows/MacOS, just replace `chromedriver/chromedrive_linux` to suitable Chrome driver
 4. You can find search result images under "example/images_out/" directory, each search based image if named as "base_img.&lt;ext&gt;" under the same directory with other crawling images

 ## Parameters Explain